 - Whilst your transfer is progressing, we may need you to complete ID checks with us – but we’ll let you know.

 Before choosing a guaranteed income, we recommend you talk to Pension Wise to get some impartial guidance.
 And you might want to consider getting advice from a financial adviser.
 Visit our guidance and advice webpage for more information.

 Choosing the right guaranteed income for you

+So it’s important to weigh up how important each option is to you, against the effect it will have on your income amount.
 For example, when choosing which options you want your income to include, you’ll need to think about…

 …whether you want a guaranteed income for the rest of your life, or just for a period of time more